zendframework/zf2-documentation/docs/languages/en/in-depth-guide/review.rst

 **Backend** ) are to get a strict separation of concerns for all of our objects.
 There are many resources who can explain in detail the big advantages of each layer so please go ahead and read up on them.

-For a very simple application though you're most likely to strip away the **Mapper**-layer.
+For a very simple application, though, you're most likely to strip away the **Mapper**-layer.
 In practice all the code from the mapper layer often resides inside the services directly.
 And this works for most of the applications but as soon as you plan to support multiple backends (i.e. open source software) or you want to be prepared for changing backends, you should always consider including this layer.

-Having many objects, won't there be many code-duplication?
+Having many objects, won't there be much code-duplication?
 ----------------------------------------------------------

 Short answer: yes.